Are you planning an event? Keeping in touch with school friends? Heading up a team project at work?

-You’re only able to remove users if there are more than two other members to begin with — otherwise you may as well just message the remaining person privately.
+You’re only able to remove users if there are more than two other members, to begin with — otherwise, you may as well just message the remaining person privately.

-- After doing so, the removed user will be notified that they have Left the Conversation and won’t be able to send or receive messages with that group anymore.
+- After doing so, the removed is notified that they have Left the Conversation and won’t be able to send or receive messages with that group anymore.

 How to Mute Notifications

 This could be if you aren’t able to respond right away, or perhaps you’re just sick of hearing your ringtone so much.

-You can mute notifications for any conversation in the Apple Messages app using one of two methods.
+You can mute notifications for any conversation in the Apple Messages app using one of two methods

-The first is to swipe left on the chat name from the initial list of conversations in the Messages app.
+- The first is to swipe left on the chat name from the initial list of conversations in the Messages app.
 This presents you with the option to Delete the conversation or to Hide Alerts.
-Choose Hide Alerts.
+Choose Hide Alerts

 - The second method is to visit the same Group Chat Details Page.
-At the bottom of the page, turn on the option to Hide Alerts.
+At the bottom of the page, turn on the option to Hide Alerts

 Make sure you don’t neglect a group once you’ve turned the alerts off.
 You can switch them back on at any time by following the same steps again.